-However as the night falls, the glow of the red florescent lights become more apparent.
-There is a distinct change in atmosphere as it gets louder and more crowded.
+However as the night falls, the glow of the red fluorescent lights becomes more apparent.
+There is a distinct change in the atmosphere as it gets louder and more crowded.
 More boats of bachelor and bachelorette parties show up; there’s more drinking, more reveling, and more people watching.
 This all reminded me of Las Vegas!

 So – you may also be wondering – why windows?
-Why don’t the women simply stand outside like they do in Vietnam?
+Why don’t the women simply stand outside as they do in Vietnam?

 I found this explanation from Red Light District Guide Website

 The authorities quickly realized that it was impossible to enforce the law in the area around the Old Church, the old prostitution district.
 So an unofficial policy of tolerating this business was adopted.
 As long as the women worked inside and were not standing in the door openings they could do their business.
 Women made potential customers aware of their presence thru a small opening between the curtains and a soft knock on the window.
 As the years went by the curtains opened more and more.